Enterprise Blockchain: The Monumental Shift From When to Why is Here

 1. Decentralization in a Peer to Peer Network

 In an enterprise setup, it is usually believed that everything from compliances to communication should be done through a centralized route.
-However, by incorporating a decentralized mechanism, usually referred to as the Blockchain of Things, in the enterprise communication and compliance mix, your enterprise could not just bring all the communication and compliances in permission, tamper-proof system but also give a provision to the enterprise to function in a system that is unhackable.
+However, by incorporating a decentralized mechanism, usually referred to as the Blockchain of Things, in the business communication networks and compliance mix, your enterprise could not just bring all the communication and compliances in permission, tamper-proof system but also give a provision to the enterprise to function in a system that is unhackable.

 2. Immutability Breeds Quality and Completeness